Serg-NSD/Synchro-Dancing/README.md

 These files come as separate, independent project assignments.
 Each of them works independently of each other.

 ## The presentation file.
-The presentation file of this project is located here "presentation.ppt ".
+The presentation file of this project is located [here "presentation.ppt"](https://disk.yandex.ru/i/7bRcYdttoJHVkw).
 I recommend opening it in full-screen mode (reading mode).